chaiinchomp/NeopetsUserscripts/README.md

 This will automatically calculate the correct display angle at the Shenkuu Lunar Temple and highlight which moon phase you should click on.

 ### Vending Machine Randomizer
-Why are there so many pointless drop-downs to fill in at the Neocola and Nerkmid vending machines when they don't effect anything?
+Why are there so many pointless drop-downs to fill in at the Neocola and Nerkmid vending machines?
 This script will randomly pick some options for you.

 ### Jokes & Wisdom Randomizer
 Same as the vending machine script, this will pick some random options for you at the Grumpy Old King and the Wise Old King so you don't have to randomly pick them yourself.

+## How to Install

+1. Install the Tampermonkey addon to your browser of choice https://tampermonkey.net/
+2. Click through the folders above to find the script you want to install.
+Click on it to open it up.
+3. Click the "Raw" button right above the code.
+4. A new tab will pop up asking you if you want to add the script to Tampermonkey.
+Click Install.

 ## Contact